prtm1908/Streamer-Mode-Plus-Extension/README.md

 1. **Process Detection**: The extension periodically scans running processes for known streaming applications
 2. **Auto-Activation**: When streaming software is detected, it automatically enables streamer mode
-3. **Content Masking**:
+3. **Secret Masking**:
+   - Automatically detects and masks high-entropy API keys and secrets across both `.env` files and code files
-   - `.env` files: By default, only API keys/high‑entropy secrets are masked.
-Use the status bar menu to enable “Hide all environment variables” and mask all values.
+   - `.env` files: By default, only detected secrets are masked.
+Use the status bar menu to enable "Hide all environment variables" and mask all values
-   - Code files: High-entropy secrets are detected and only the secret substring is masked
+   - Code files: High-entropy secrets assigned to sensitive identifiers are detected and only the secret substring is masked
 4. **Visual Feedback**: Status bar shows current streamer mode state with eye icons

 ## Commands